 Let’s see how air purifiers and humidifiers work:

-On the other hand, ultrasonic humidifier creates mist from water by applying ultrasonic wave by a transducer.
+On the other hand, an ultrasonic humidifier creates mist from water by applying ultrasonic waves by a transducer.
 The oscillating ultrasonic soundwave breaks the water molecule from the water surface, and it releases into the air like a cool mist.
 Ultrasonic humidifiers are the most popular.

 Air Purifiers versus Humidifiers – which is useful to whom?

-Asthmatic individuals: Both devices are great for an asthma patient, but air purifiers are a better option because they remove allergens and other contaminants from the air.
+Both devices are great for an asthma patient, but air purifiers are a better option because they remove allergens and other air contaminants.
 Humidifiers make the atmosphere pleasant to breathe.

-Allergic people: Air purifiers would be better options because they are designed to eliminate contaminants from the air and prevents the allergens from getting in your lungs or eyes.
+Air purifiers would be better options because they are designed to eliminate contaminants from the air and prevent allergens from getting in your lungs or eyes.
 Humidifiers are not intended to filter the air.

 Air Purifier versus Humidifier – Comparison